ibilalkayy/100-Days-Of-DevOps/Days/day14.md

-In the forteenth day, I have learned the following things about Linux.
+On the forteenth day, I learned the following things about Linux.

 - In Linux, an alias is **a shortcut that references a command.**
 Aliases are mostly used to replace long commands, improving efficiency and avoiding potential spelling errors.